chippyash/Monad/docs/Test-Contract.md

 *  When constructing a collection you must have same type values
 *  Constructing a collection with dissimilar types will cause an exception
 *  You can create a collection
+*  You can bind a function to the entire collection and return a collection
 *  You can bind a function to each member of the collection and return a collection
 *  You can count the items in the collection
 *  You can get an iterator for a collection